andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_05_BasisFunctions.rst

 .. figure:: 05_voxels.png

   The output from the ``dwi2response`` command, showing which voxels were used to construct a basis function for each tissue type.
 Red: CSF voxels; Green: Grey Matter voxels; Blue: White Matter voxels.
-Make sure that these colors are located where they should be; for example, the blue voxels should be within the CSF.
+Make sure that these colors are located where they should be; for example, the red voxels should be within the ventricles.

 You can then check the response function for each tissue type by typing: